How to Watch ‘Walking with Dinosaurs’

 About Walking with Dinosaurs

 Twenty-five years after its original broadcast, the critically-acclaimed television series, Walking with Dinosaurs, is back with a new season.
-Featuring legends like the Triceratops and T. rex to new ones, discover the lives of six extraordinary dinosaurs in these incredible imaginings of their prehistoric lives.
+Featuring legends like the Triceratops and T. Rex to new ones, discover the lives of six extraordinary dinosaurs in these incredible imaginings of their prehistoric lives.

 Utilizing the latest discoveries from dinosaur digs across the globe, paired with showstopping state-of-the-art CGI, this series brings these magnificent giants back to life.
 The team of world leading experts and paleontologists help unlock the secrets of how many dinosaurs once lived.
 Told using stunning VFX, these are tales of struggle, love and survival – the ultimate ancient drama.

-Disclaimer: Click the dropdown to reveal each episode’s description.
+Spoiler Alert: Click the dropdown to reveal each episode’s description.

 Episode 1: “The Orphan"

 Sixty-six million years ago, an orphaned baby Triceratops roamed the lush world of Laramidia, alone and vulnerable.
 Stalked by the fearsome Tyrannosaurus Rex, the youngster relied on her wits and diminutive size to survive.
 Today, paleontologists in Montana are uncovering her fossils, allowing us to imagine her life and the dangers she faced.
-Stunning VFX recreate her encounters, from escaping a giant Pterosaur to a heart-stopping face-off with T. rex, bringing her story vividly to life.
+Stunning VFX recreate her encounters, from escaping a giant Pterosaur to a heart-stopping face-off with T. Rex, bringing her story vividly to life.

 Episode 2: "The River Dragon"